NREL/wind-hybrid-open-controller/docs/intro.md

 controllers should inherit from.
 Inheritance is shown using arrows in the diagram above.
-The key method of `ControllerBase` is the `step()` method, which progresses the controller by receiving plant measurements; computing control setpoints (which must be implemented in the children of `ControllerBase`); and sending the setpoints back to the plant.
+The key method of `ControllerBase` is the `step()` method, which progresses the controller by receiving plant measurements; computing controls (which must be implemented in the children of `ControllerBase`); and sending the controls back to the plant.
 Children of `ControllerBase` should inherit `step()` rather than overloading it.
 Additionally, on instantiation, `ControllerBase` expects to receive an instantiated `interface` object (discussed next).
 For information can be